Skip to main content

 GLP-1 Receptor Agonists

-Glucagon-like peptide-1 (GLP-1) are a class of peptides that have become central to this discussion.
-Initially developed for their powerful glucose-regulating effects in individuals with type 2 diabetes, their extensive are now well-documented.
+Glucagon-like peptide-1 (GLP-1) receptor agonists are a class of peptides that have become central to this discussion.
+Initially developed for their powerful glucose-regulating effects in individuals with type 2 diabetes, their extensive cardiovascular benefits are now well-documented.
 These peptides, such as Semaglutide and Liraglutide, mimic the action of the natural GLP-1 hormone produced in the gut.

 Peptide therapies are categorized by their primary function, allowing for a multi-faceted approach to support long-term cardiovascular wellness.

-The table below summarizes the observed associated with based on findings from systematic reviews of clinical studies.
+The table below summarizes the observed cardiovascular outcomes associated with GLP-1 Receptor Agonists based on findings from systematic reviews of clinical studies.

 Cardiovascular Outcome Observed Effect of GLP-1 Receptor Agonists Clinical Significance